hamidgasmi/training.computerscience.algorithms-datastructures/README.md

     - In practice, to solve an NP-Complete problem, we might want to **relax** one of this conditions:
     -                                   Poly. time      Opt.
 Sol.
 All Cases:
             Spacial Cases Algorithms:       Yes            Yes         No
-            Approvimation Algorithms:       Yes            No          Yes
+            Approximation Algorithms:       Yes            No          Yes
                      Exact Algorithm:       No             Yes         Yes
 - UC San Diego Course: [Coping with NP-completness: Introduction](https://github.com/hamidgasmi/training.computerscience.algorithms-datastructures/blob/master/4-np-complete-problems/2-coping_with_np_completeness/18_coping_with_np_completeness_1_introduction.pdf)